 Most of the 1.7 billion websites found online live only to scam you.
 Therefore, you should learn the tips to ascertain which website to visit and which one to dodge to secure your money and personal data.
+If you want to protect your data, remember to look into Google third party cookies and how it impacts data tracking.
 We’ve highlighted crucial signs to look out for to identify scam sites.

 Check the URL Name